MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 # Cost optimization in your IoT workload

-Cost optimization is the process of closed-loop cost control that needs to be continuously monitored, analyzed, and improved throughout a lifecycle.
-Understanding the IoT architecture layers helps you design an architecture for your IoT solution that enables you to define a baseline of the costs and to consider multiple architectures for cost comparison.

-IoT cost results from a tradeoff between various technology options.
-Sometimes, it's not a simple comparison because IoT is an end-to-end solution.
-You should also consider synergy and cost benefits when reconciling multiple services and technologies such as IoT central with Plug and Play, or using device twins to handle events in Azure Digital Twins.
-In some areas, a one-time cost is more effective than recurring costs.
-For example, in security where hacking techniques are always changing, it's better to import a reliable commercial operating system and module such as Azure Sphere that, for a one-off payment, provides monthly security patches to devices for a long time.

-The key criteria for architecture decisions are the requirements for your IoT solution.
-You can separate the requirements into functional and non-functional requirements.
-You also need to separate the cost considerations on each type of requirements because functional requirements affect system design and non-functional requirements affect system architecture.

-A typical IoT project includes the following processes:

-- Design
-- Hardware sourcing
-- Development
-- Integration
-- Onboarding
-- Deployment
-- Operation

-You need to develop multiple use cases based on the requirement and compare them before finalizing your architecture choices.

-The complexity of these processes leads to many opportunities to cut costs.
-Cost optimization in the IoT Well-Architected Framework includes guidance to simplify cost drivers from complex IoT architecture and processes and help you make better decisions to achieve cost effectiveness.

-This guide considers various combinations of Azure IoT services and related technologies.
-However, it doesn't consider cost optimization for specific industry and IoT use cases such as connected factory, predictive maintenance, and remote monitoring.

-Because IoT projects include cloud technologies, you should review [Microsoft Azure Well-Architected Framework - Cost Optimization](../cost/index.yml) and [Cloud Cost Optimization \| Microsoft Azure](https://azure.microsoft.com/overview/cost-optimization/#ways-to-optimize) for overall guidance about cloud costs.

-The [Microsoft Well-Architected Framework cost optimization](../cost/overview.md) documents is a set of generic principles.
-This workload view focuses on specifics for an IoT solution and considers unique factors that add to the generic guidance.

-Cost effectiveness is one of the key success factors in IoT projects.
+Cost effectiveness is one of the key success factors for IoT projects.
 In a typical IoT solution, devices generate large quantities of telemetry that is then stored in a cloud repository.
-How you develop devices and applications, handle large volumes of data, and design your architecture have an effect on overall costs.
-Because an IoT solution is a multilayered technology stack, there are many cost saving factors to consider.
+How you develop devices and applications, handle large volumes of data, and design your architecture affects overall costs.

+Cost optimization is a process of closed-loop cost control that needs to be continuously monitored, analyzed, and improved throughout a lifecycle.
+Because an IoT solution is a multilayered technology stack, there are many cost-saving factors to consider and many opportunities to optimize costs.

+The [Microsoft Well-Architected Framework cost optimization](../cost/index.yml) documents provide generic cost optimization principles.
+Because IoT projects include cloud technologies, review [Cloud Cost Optimization](https://azure.microsoft.com/overview/cost-optimization/#ways-to-optimize) for overall guidance about cloud costs.
+This article focuses on specifics for an IoT solution and considers unique factors that add to the generic guidance.

 Apply the following design principles to build cost effective IoT solutions:

-- **Understand total cost of ownership (TCO)** – Take into account  both direct and indirect costs when you decide on the architecture for your IoT solution.
+- Understand total cost of ownership (TCO) by taking both direct and indirect costs into account when you plan your solution.
-- **Establish strategies for IoT technology ecosystems** – Use the best approach for each IoT technology area that has its own ecosystem.
+- Use the best strategies and approaches for IoT technology areas that have their own ecosystems.
-- **Define implementation plans for each IoT architecture layer** – Identify action items for each layer in the IoT Well-Architected Framework architecture.
+- Define implementation plans for each IoT Well-Architected Framework architecture layer.
-- **Monitor and optimize costs** – Establish ongoing activities for cost optimization after you implement your IoT solution.
+- Establish ongoing activities to monitor and optimize costs after you implement your solution.

+Your IoT solution requirements are the key criteria for architecture decisions.
+You can separate requirements into functional and nonfunctional requirements.
+You need to separate the cost considerations for each type of requirements, because functional requirements determine system design, while nonfunctional requirements affect system architecture.
+Develop multiple use cases based on the requirements and compare them before finalizing your architecture choices.

+IoT costs are a tradeoff between various technology options.
+Sometimes it's not a simple comparison, because IoT is an end-to-end solution.
+You should also consider the cost benefits of synergy when reconciling multiple services and technologies, such as Azure IoT Central with Plug and Play, or device twins for handling events in Azure Digital Twins.

+In some areas, a one-time cost can be more effective than recurring costs.
+For example, in security where hacking techniques are always changing, it can be best to import a reliable commercial operating system and module such as Azure Sphere.
+For a one-time payment, such services provide monthly device security patches for a long time.

+This article presents various combinations of Azure IoT services and related technologies, but doesn't discuss cost optimization for specific industries or IoT use cases such as connected factories, predictive maintenance, or remote monitoring.

 ## Assess cost optimization in your IoT workload